 Every month I have an “Are You There God?
 It’s Me, Margaret moment”, in which I’m able to discern that I haven’t gone completely batty, but was solely on the verge of starting my period.
-I verbally refer to it as “lady time”, because it seems a little less female gym coach like.
+I verbally refer to it as “lady time”.
 You would assume that by my age I’d be able to figure out the pattern, but I inevitably end up having a meltdown that looks like something from the show “My Super Sweet Sixteen” and contemplate abandoning this humor writing thing I do to write bad poetry about my feelings and listen to Ani DiFranco, while cutting my own hair.

 On my commute to work this morning I started crying, at first because I was anxious and Monday mornings in general are lacking in charisma, but it evolved into blubbering, because I didn’t even know why I was really weeping in the first place.
 There’s nothing sadder than not knowing why you’re sad, because you actually have no reason to be sad.
 Actually…there are much sadder things, but it’s still sad, yes?

 Within a 20 minute drive my hormones put my docile logic through some kind of sick hazing in order to become a part of the sorority house that exists in my psyche.
 I sat in the parking lot of my place of employment convinced that everything in my world had fallen apart, while eating a granola bar and sipping a Diet Coke, because that’s what you do when a real “tragedy” strikes, make sure you get your fiber intake and foster the development of your aspartame addiction.